Huegoxaga/notes/python/README.md

-dictionay.keys() # Return a list of keys. dictionay.items() # Return a list of dictionay elements. dictionay.clear() # empties the dictionary
+dictionay.keys() # Return a list of keys. dictionay.items() # Return a list of dictionay elements. dictionay.clear() # empties the dictionary dictionay.copy() # Return a copy of the dictionary instead of passing a reference
 ```

 ### Iteration